amintos/code-repository-mining/README.md

 Then, simply scan your system for vulnerable packages via: `./checksystem.py`.
 Currently, only apt and pacman package managers are supported, which translates to most Debian or Arch based Linux distributions.
+To simulate the results that this application could potentially give, run `./checksystem.py --test`.
+It will show results for an OS X installation affected by goto-fail and an openssl package affected by Heartbleed.

 ## Server setup
 This setup assumes the GHtorrent database dump at the HPI chair for software architecture.